songyoungjun/projectx-flexchange/README.md

 https://github.com/utilidex/projectx-flexchange-keystore-backup | Service to backup keystore.
-https://github.com/utilidex/projectx-flexchange-client-watchdog | Service to monitor and restart Ethereum Geth clients on stalled nodes. https://github.com/utilidex/projectx-flexchange-member-services | ARM template and PS scripts for App Services components in member deployments and integration to existing VNet. https://github.com/utilidex/projectx-flexchange-build-automation | Scripts to assist in the build and deployment of smart contracts using Truffle
+https://github.com/utilidex/projectx-flexchange-client-watchdog | Service to monitor and restart Ethereum Geth clients on stalled nodes. https://github.com/utilidex/projectx-flexchange-member-services | ARM template and PS scripts for App Services components in member deployments and integration to existing VNet.

 ## If you would like to try the solution out